 Associate Professors W. Gunderson and Kett

-Assistant Professors Felling, Hicks, and C. Scott
+Assistant Professors Anderson, Hicks, and Truong

 Laboratory Teaching Staff Bradley and Desrochers

 The courses for this program are organized into the following categories:

 The theories, models, structures, and reactions of modern chemistry are introduced to the non-science major.
 Historical antecedents in the development of current concepts of matter are explored.
 Mathematical problem-solving in a chemistry context is included.
 The content of the course will vary by section and only one section can be counted for course credit.
 The current offerings can be found by consulting the course schedule.